Why do I have to pay up front for conveyancing in Hessle?

-Some major banks and building societies now utilise the accreditation scheme as the starting point for Panel membership such as HSBC and Santander.
-CQS accreditation however is no guarantee to lender panel acceptance.
-Nevertheless,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for solicitor practices wishing to join their approved list of conveyancing solicitors.
+Some major banks and building societies now utilise CQS as the kick off point for Panel approval such as HSBC and Santander.
+CQS membership however gives no guarantee to lender panel acceptance.
+That being said,the CML have indicated that it is likely to become a pre-requisite for solicitor practices wishing to join their approved list of firms.

 I was told two weeks ago that my mortgage has been agreed to by Kent Reliance.
 Is it usual for Kent Reliance to only issue the offer once my solicitor in Hessle is approved on their conveyancing panel?
 Kent Reliance have asked my solicitor to see a copy of their Professional Indemnity Insurance Schedule.